 - Warm all other necessary reagents to room temperature (15–25°C) before use.

-Transferring hiPS cells from a fresh MEF feeder culture
+Transferring fresh hiPS cells from other feeder-free, monolayer culture systems

-- Check MEF-cultured colonies under a microscope; photo document as necessary.
+- Check cells under a microscope; photo document as necessary.

 - Aspirate the medium from the cell culture vessel and wash the cell layer once with D-PBS –/–.